bnhf/apcupsd-admin-plus/README.md

-# apcupsd-cgi
+# apcupsd plus apcupsd-cgi
-Docker - APC UPS Power Management Web Interface (from nginx:latest, fcgiwrap, apcupsd-cgi)
+Docker - APC UPS Power Management daemon plus Web Interface (from nginx:latest, fcgiwrap, apcupsd-cgi)

 *Requirements:*

-This is the APC UPS Power Management Web Interface, so it is necessary to have an [APC UPS](https://www.apc.com/) that supports monitoring (USB cable or network).
+This is the APC UPS Power Management daemon plus Web Interface, so it is necessary to have an [APC UPS](https://www.apc.com/) that supports monitoring (USB cable or network).
 You have to install the [apcupsd daemon](http://www.apcupsd.org/) on the host machine(s).
 There are two options here, either install apcupsd directly on each host that has a UPS connected to it, or in a container on each of those hosts.
 If you have multiple UPS units, don't already have apcupsd installed on the host, and prefer to use Docker and Portainer when possible:

+## apcupsd
-### *Portainer Stacks (container-based) installation:*
+### *Portainer Stacks (container-based) installation of the apcupsd daemon:*

 ```yml
 version: '3.7'